Getting the Attention of Legislators

-Nonprofits from time to time need to get the attention of legislators, but doing that effectively requires planning and crafting the right message.
+From time to time nonprofits need to get the attention of legislators, but doing that effectively requires planning and crafting the right message.
 Heres advice on how to do it from the legislators themselves.

 The Massachusetts Nonprofit Network

 this past fall held a number of meetings across the state, during which legislators offered tips and advice on how to get their attention.